 Illustration of The Tiger Child by John Shelley

-Illustration by John Shelley from ‘Drop of a Hat’ by David Farmer
+Click above to see Illustration by John Shelley from ‘Drop of a Hat’ by David Farmer

-I share several lesson plans based on stories and poems in my latest book, Drop Of A Hat.
-Story books can be a great starting point for drama, and here are two suggestions for working with The Tiger Child by Joanne Troughton.
-You can watch a video of the story below or buy the wonderful book from Amazon.
+I share lesson plans based on stories and poems in my latest book, Drop Of A Hat.
+Story books are a great starting point for drama, and here are two suggestions for working with The Tiger Child by Joanne Troughton.
+You can buy the wonderful book from Amazon or watch the video.
+These activities can be used with The Tiger Child or any other story.

 TEN SECOND OBJECTS